Approximate and Weighted Data Reconstruction Attack in Federated Learning: Abstract

 \section{Abstract}

-\justifying Federated learning (FL) is a distributed learning paradigm that enables multiple clients to collaborate on building a machine learning model without sharing their private data.
-Although FL is considered privacy-preserved by design, recent data reconstruction attacks demonstrate that an attacker can recover clients' training data based on the parameters shared in FL.
-However, existing methods commonly fail to attack the most widely used federated averaging (FedAvg) scenario, where clients share model parameters after multiple local training steps.
-To tackle this issue, we propose an interpolation-based approximation method, which makes attacking FedAvg scenarios feasible by generating the intermediate model updates of the clients' local training processes.
-Then, we design a layer-wise weighted loss function to improve the quality of data reconstructions.
-We assign different weights to model updates in different layers based on the neural network architecture, with the weights tuned by Bayesian optimization.
-Finally, experimental results validate the superiority of our proposed approximate and weighted attack method over the other state-of-the-art methods, as demonstrated by the substantial improvement in different evaluation metrics for image data reconstructions.
+\justifying Federated learning (FL) is a distributed learning paradigm that enables multiple clients to collaboratively train a machine learning model without sharing private data.
+Although FL is often regarded as privacy-preserving by design, recent data reconstruction attacks demonstrate that adversaries can recover clients' training data from shared model updates.
+However, existing attack methods frequently fail in the widely used federated averaging (FedAvg) setting, where clients transmit model parameters only after executing multiple local training steps.
+To overcome this limitation, we propose an interpolation-based approximation method that makes attacks on FedAvg feasible by effectively estimating the intermediate model updates generated during local training.
+Furthermore, we design a layer-wise weighted loss function to enhance reconstruction quality.
+Specifically, weights are assigned to different layers based on the neural network architecture and are systematically tuned via Bayesian optimization.
+Experimental results demonstrate that the proposed approximate and weighted attack method outperforms existing state-of-the-art approaches, yielding substantial improvements across multiple image reconstruction metrics.

 }

 \IEEEdisplaynontitleabstractindextext